OWASP/samm/v2.0/beta/core/governance/g-strategy-metrics.md

 should also include organisational perspective + link to business priorities and regulatory compliance The goal here is to promote the metrics as well as the application security program.

+**Summit MN**:
+* identify objectives, not drivers
+* some of the writing is linked to rather to business than to applications -> talk about organization/business risk rather than application risk
+* link betwwen application risk profile (design -> threat assessnent) and this level should be made
+* baseline = minimal set of requirements which all aplications within the organization have to meet
+* It might be better to work with risk drivers rather than threats (is it sensibvle to start rather positively?) - maybe add sth like "depending on your culture" or put it in the implementation guidance

 #### Guidance

 ## Maturity 2